ANNOUNCEMENTS

 Pypenko, I. S. (2023).
 Human and artificial intelligence interaction.
 International Journal of Science Annals, 6(2), 54–56. https://doi.org/10.26697/ijsa.2023.2.7

-Melnyk Yuriy Borysovychhttps://orcid.org/0000-0002-8527-4638; Doctor of Philosophy in Pedagogy, Affiliated Associate Professor; Chairman of Board, Kharkiv Regional Public Organization “Culture of Health” (KRPOCH); Director, Scientific Research Institute KRPOCH, Ukraine.
+Melnyk Yuriy Borysovychhttps://orcid.org/0000-0002-8527-4638; This email address is being protected from spambots.
+You need JavaScript enabled to view it.; Doctor of Philosophy in Pedagogy, Affiliated Associate Professor; Chairman of Board, Kharkiv Regional Public Organization “Culture of Health” (KRPOCH); Director, Scientific Research Institute KRPOCH, Ukraine.

 Cite this article as: